Crowds queue for queen’s coffin as Charles spends quiet day

 LONDON (AP) — Thousands of mourners lined up through the night to file past the coffin of Queen Elizabeth II in Parliament’s Westminster Hall on Thursday, as King Charles III spent a day in private to reflect on his first week on the throne.

-The queue to see the queen lying in state stretched for 2.6 miles (4.2 kilometers) Thursday morning, along the south bank of the River Thames and then over a bridge to Parliament.
+The queue to see the queen lying in state grew through the day to stretch for 4.4 miles (seven kilometers), past Tower Bridge.
+The line snaked along the south bank of the River Thames and then over a bridge to Parliament.
 Thousands in the line didn’t mind the hours of waiting.

 “I’m glad there was a queue because that gave us time to see what was ahead of us, prepared us and absorbed the whole atmosphere,” said health care professional Nimisha Maroo.
 “I wouldn’t have liked it if I’d had to just rush through.”

+Buckingham Palace released details of the queen’s funeral on Monday, the first state funeral to be held in Britain since the death of Winston Churchill in 1965.
+Royalty and heads of state from a round the world will be among 2,000 people attending the Westminster Abbey service, which will be followed later in the day by a smaller committal service at Windsor Castle.

+At the end of the day, the queen will be buried in a private family service at Windsor alongside her late husband, Prince Philip, who died last year.

-After a day of high ceremony and high emotion as the queen was borne in somber procession from Buckingham Palace, the king was spending the day in “private reflection” at his Highgrove residence in western England.
+After a day of high ceremony and high emotion on Wednesday as the queen was borne in somber procession from Buckingham Palace, the king was spending the day working and in “private reflection” at his Highgrove residence in western England.
 Charles has had calls with U.S. President Joe Biden and French President Emmanuel Macron and is speaking to a host of world leaders — many of whom will come to London on Monday for the queen’s funeral.

-Heir to the throne Prince William and his wife Catherine, Princess of Wales, will visit the royal family’s Sandringham estate in eastern England to see some of the tributes left by well-wishers.
+Heir to the throne Prince William and his wife Kate visited the royal family’s Sandringham estate in eastern England to see some of the tributes left by well-wishers.
+The couple walked slowly along metal barriers as they received bouquets from the public and chatted to well-wishers.
+Other royals fanned out across the U.K. to thank people for their support, with the queen’s son, Prince Edward, and his wife Sophie visiting Manchester and his sister Princess Anne in Glasgow.

 On Wednesday the queen left Buckingham Palace for the last time, borne on a horse-drawn carriage and saluted by cannons and the tolling of Big Ben, in a solemn procession through the flag-draped, crowd-lined streets of London to Westminster Hall.